afs/rdf-delta/docs/rdf-patch.md

 blank node in the data.

-These can be written as `_:label` or `<_:label>` (the latter provides a wider set of permissible charcaters in the label).
+These can be written as `_:label` or `<_:label>` (the latter provides a wider set of permissible characters in the label).
 Note that `_` is illegal as a IRI scheme to highlight the fact this is not, stricitly, an IRI.